Extinction Rebellion activists block Home Office building in Glasgow

 “It’s beyond cruel to criminalise people seeking asylum.

-The demonstration comes after multiple equalities organisations rallied together in a mass protest against the Bill on Sunday in London outside 10 Downing Street.
+The demonstration follows a mass protest against the bill on Sunday outside 10 Downing Street by several equalities organisations.

-Pictures at the scene in Glasgow on Monday show the protesters taking action in solidarity with those in London with messages banners saying “Refugees Welcome”, “End the Hostile Environment” and “Climate Justice = Migrant Justice”.
+Photos of the scene in Glasgow on Monday show the protesters taking action in solidarity with those in London, with banners saying “Refugees Welcome”, “End the Hostile Environment” and “Climate Justice = Migrant Justice”.

 A 67-year-old retired social worker who took part in the protest said: “The UK’s heartless hostile environment policy routinely denies migrants their human rights, preventing access to employment, healthcare, housing and other basic services.